Vireak-Sok/Github-beginner-tutorial/GitHub GUI/Tutorial.md

 |<img alt="GitHub Desktop" src="https://desktop.github.com/images/desktop-icon.svg" width="200">|GitHub Desktop Edition|
 |---|---|

-It's hard.
-It's always hard the first time you do something.
-Especially when you are collaborating, making mistakes isn't a comfortable thing.
-But open source is all about collaboration & working together.
-We wanted to simplify the way new open-source contributors learn & contribute for the first time.

-Reading articles & watching tutorials can help, but what comes better than actually doing the stuff without messing up anything.
-This project aims at providing guidance & simplifying the way rookies make their first contribution.
-Remember the more relaxed you are the better you learn.
-If you are looking for making your first contribution just follow the simple steps below.
-We promise you, it will be fun.

-If you don't have GitHub Desktop on your machine, [install it](https://desktop.github.com/).
+Download GitHub Desktop on your machine, [install it](https://desktop.github.com/).

-If you're using a version of GitHub desktop before 1.0, [refer this tutorial](github-desktop-old-version-tutorial.md).
+Download GitHub Desktop old version 1.0, [refer this tutorial](github-desktop-old-version-tutorial.md).

 <img align="right" width="300" src="../Assets/fork.png" alt="fork this repository"/>

 ## Fork this repository

-Fork this repo by clicking on the fork button on the top right of this page.
+Fork this repository by clicking on the fork button on the top right of this page.
 This will create of copy of this repository in your account.

 ## Clone the repository

-Now clone this repo to your machine.
+Now clone this repository to your machine.

-IMPORTANT: DO NOT CLONE THE ORIGINAL REPO.
+IMPORTANT: DO NOT CLONE THE ORIGINAL REPOSITORY.
 Go to your fork and clone it.

-To clone the repo, click on "Clone or Download" and then click on "Open in Desktop".
+To clone the repository, click on "Clone or Download" and then click on "Open in Desktop".

 <img style="left;" src="../Assets/clonetodesktop.png" alt="clone this repository"/>